 I guess as I said before… you could do some finetuning with Applocker or just use Applocker……..

-First, we are going to take a look at what Microsoft tells us we must do when we want to remove the policy.
+First, we will examine what Microsoft tells us to do when we want to remove the policy.

 If you are done testing or using WDAC, please beware that when you need to disable WDAC enforcement you will need to make sure you have replaced the existing policy with a new version of the %windir%\schemas\CodeIntegrity\ExamplePolicies\AllowAll.xml policy.

-When you are certain the policy has been replaced you can delete the policy from the Intune portal.
-So, you can be certain that all applications are allowed and on the next reboot the WDAC policy is removed.
+When you are certain the policy has been replaced, you can delete it from the Intune portal.
+This ensures that all applications are allowed, and the WDAC policy is removed on the next reboot.

-To be sure I just removed the assignment from the device configuration policy to see if the policy is still tattooed to the device.
+To be sure, I just removed the assignment from the device configuration policy to see if it is still tattooed on the device.

 But after a reboot, it worked… even without specifying the allowall.xml first.
-I guess safety first and just push out the AllowALL.xml first… you can’t break anything by doing so.
+I guess safety comes first, and just push out the AllowALL.xml first… you can’t break anything by doing so.

 Conclusion